mdublin/ovp-frontend-heroku/README.md

+This is a Flask-based frontend framework that acts as abstraction layer for a digital video publisher's OVP, like a Brightcove or Kaltura service.
+Typically, enterprise users of video hosting and streaming solutions need to provide very limited access to a large population of users.
+However, desipite user profile permissions restrictions, most OVP's cannot completely insulate valuable video assets, which in most scenarios are tracked, monetized, and assigned metadata, from the end user.

+This abstraction layer uses Gunicorn and PostgreSQL, and is configured for Heroku deployment with easy integration into AWS S3.

+Getting Started:

 To start gunicorn server locally you need to swap out the configuration in wsgi.py to "production" instead of "production_heroku".

 Then run: